utap2/utap2/docs/rst/installation.rst

-Then run the folowing command:
+Then run the following command:

 ::